martinstolz-ch/juce_install/README.md

     find_package (JUCE CONFIG REQUIRED PATHS "/opt/local/libexec")

 to use it in your C++ app.
 As a prerequisite, git and cmake must be installed.
 Place this script under

     /opt/local/bin/juce_install (without file extension)

-and make it runnable with
+and make it executable with

     sudo chmod +x /opt/local/bin/juce_install